 TCS, along with TXS, are the only two instructions for changing the value in the stack pointer.
 The two are also the only two transfer instructions not to alter the flags.

-Addressing Mode Syntax Opcode Availab # of # of
+Opcode Availab le to: # of # of

-(hex) 6502 65C02 65802/816 Bytes Cycles
+Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles

-Implied TCS 1B x 1 2
+Implied TCS (or TAS) 1B Х 1 2

-(or TAS)

-TDC Transfer Direct Page Register to 16-Bit Accumulator
+Transfer Direct Page Register to 16-Bit Accumulator